fwilleke80/com_audioarchive/README.md

 ## Using the Audio Archive module

-The package contains one configurable site module:
+The package contains one configurable clip module:

 ```text
 mod_audioarchive